carlosgj94/flask-azure/readme.md

 ### tl;dr

-Run `. todo.sh` to list everything that isn't yet implemented.
+Run `make todo` to list everything that isn't yet implemented.
 Once you've implemented everything, try the test suite to verify you won the game.

 ### Tests

 To make sure your implementation is up to spec:

-    python resourceprovider/tests.py
+    make test

 ## API